Adnuntius/documentation/adnuntius-data/segment-sharing/segment-sharing.md

 ## Requirements

-The following two requirements must be met before a segment can be shared.
+The following two requirements must be met before a segment can be shared:

 ### User Consent